Scrolling down through Facebook, an image of sisters in different stages of hijab was shown .

 Nour explained to me that when she started university, she was only one of a handful of young women wearing hijab and it automatically made her feel very self-conscious.
 She told me how everyone had already formed an opinion of her before even speaking to her.

 They assumed that she was uptight and no fun.
 This is not Nour at all and whilst she has her principles and boundaries, she most certainly is not a boring young woman who doesn’t like to have fun.

 Why the assumptions???

 Nour likes to wear skirts and loose clothing so she is fulfilling the hijab.
 Many of her fellow students don’t understand why she chooses this style of clothing over more fashionable, tighter clothes.

 It is amazing how different the same people treat her, if she wears something that is a more tailored or form-fitting than normal, everyone suddenly pays her so many compliments of how she has lost weight and how good she looks.

 She told me that this makes it harder to try and comply with the requirements of hijab because she is incredibly flattered and of course this can be a temptation to start wearing tighter clothing.

 She then went on to say, she has a friend who wishes to wear longer skirts or looser clothes but when she tries, her parents tell her that she looks old and they make fun of her.

-I was surprised that this goes on in a country like Egypt where the vast majority of people are Muslims.
+I was surprised that this goes on in countries where the vast majority of people are Muslims.

-How hard must it be for a young Muslim woman in the West, where she is living among non-Muslims, who are not even aware of the requirements of hijab?
+How hard must it be for a young Muslim woman in the West, where she lives among non-Muslims who are not even aware of the requirements of hijab?